Stahlhelm: M40/53

 Starting in 1953, a further update of the interior was introduced with the type called I53, developed by the company Schuberth Werke Braunschweig.

 This interior was no longer fixed with the classic three nails that ran along the helmet shell but by a screw placed inside, in the centre of the upper part of the helmet.

 For this reason the helmet is recognizable from the previous versions by the absence of the rivets on the shell.
 In later versions, the ventilation holes were also removed.
 As regards to the fastening of the chinstrap, were used the same solutions of the previous model.

-M56 & M1A1
+M56 and M1A1

 Helm M1A1, as it was worn in a similar form since 1956.
 Its retirement began in 1992.

 The West German M-56 Stahlhelm was a direct copy of the U.S. M1 helmet.
 It was properly called "zweiteiliger Stahlhelm" (two-piece steel helmet).
 In 1958 the helmet was made as a one-piece helmet and renamed Stahlhelm M1A1.
 The M1A1 came in three sizes: 66, 68, and 71.
 This helmet was used until 1981 when a modified version was released and renamed the Helm1A1.
 Modifications included a 3-point chin strap with the third point connecting at the nape, extra-large sizes, and a further adjustable liner.

 The M1A1 Stahlhelm remained in service until 1992 when the Bundeswehr replaced it with a PASGT-derived kevlar helmet called the Gefechtshelm ("Combat helmet").